y-young/nazurin/README.md

 ### STORAGE_DIR

-Storage directory, can be local or remote, _must_ exists when using MEGA.
+Storage directory, can be local or remote, will be created if not exists.

 ### ALBUM_ID